WSE Remote Work Information

 For course instructors

-The Center for Educational Resources at JH has a great page about using technology to teach courses during campus closures.
+The Center for Teaching Excellence & Innovation (CTEI) at JH has a great page about using technology to teach courses during campus closures.
 It includes information about

 • Making announcements to your students